Thrush in men and women

 What causes thrush

-Thrush is not classed as a sexually transmitted infection (STI), but it can be triggered by sex.
+Thrush is not classed as a sexually transmitted infection (STI), but it can be triggered by sex or, less often, passed on during sex.

 Thrush is caused by a fungus called candida that is normally harmless.